 Welcome to Anchored Hope Therapy, LLC.
-We look forward to working with you towards your goals and supporting you in creating a customized therapy plan.
+We look forward to working with you towards your goals and supporting you in on the journey to overall wellness.

 All of the clinicians at Anchored Hope Therapy, LLC have received extensive training in the use of evidence-based and evidence supported treatment models in the reduction of symptoms related to Anxiety, Depression, and Post-Traumatic Stress Disorder.
-In addition, Chelsea and Christine have received training through Kennedy Krieger Institute and Johns Hopkins Hospital in Baltimore, Maryland.
-Caitlin, Ruth and Emily have pursued certifications that support them in creating comprehensive treatment plans for their clients.
+All clinicians have obtained or are working towards certifications in the treatment of trauma and some have obtained additional education to both teach and provide cutting edge therapy to heal trauma and chronic stress patterns.

 Chelsea M. Haverly, LCSW-C

-Chelsea is a Licensed Clinical Social Worker (LCSW-C) and co-founder of Anchored Hope Therapy, LLC.
-She received her Master’s in Social Work from the University of Maryland.
+Chelsea is a Licensed Clinical Social Worker (LCSW-C) and the Co-founder of Anchored Hope Therapy, LLC.
+She is a Maryland Board Certified Supervisor for Social Workers and Professional Counselors.
+She specializes in supervision that aims at reducing compassion fatigue and secondary trauma.
+She obtained her undergraduate degree in Psychology from Le Moyne College and her Master’s in Social Work from the University of Maryland.
+She has also obtained a Master's Certificate in the Psychology of Leadership from Cornell University.
 Since then, her career has focused on supporting individuals and families, with complex trauma exposures and ongoing experiences of stress, in making the changes they identify as important for them.
-Chelsea believes that a strong therapeutic alliance can be supportive and helpful in the healing process.
-She believes everyone is able to make changes in life.
+Chelsea has completed the International Association of Trauma Professionals Certification Program.
+She is a Certified Clinical Trauma Professional- Level II C-PTSD.
+She integrates brain-based research and neuroscience into treatment planning and specializes in interrupting "stuck" patterns of functioning that have persisted as a result of trauma.
+Chelsea believes that a strong therapeutic alliance can be supportive and helpful in the healing process and that everyone is able to make changes in life.

 Christine N. Coyle, LCSW-C